 Battling wind, rain and a damp chill during my day in Lille I felt their pain!

-Lille’s beating heart, the Grand Place was the site of the city’s medieval market.
-Today, it’s a focal point for celebrations – and demonstrations – and a popular meeting place.
+Walk through La Bourse to Lille’s beating heart, the Grand Place.
+Once the site of the city’s medieval market, today it’s the focal point for celebrations and a popular meeting place.

 At Christmas time, it is home to a giant Ferris wheel.

-The Déesse Column, commemorating the 1792 Austrian siege, holds court in the centre of the square.
+The Déesse Column, commemorating the 1792 Austrian siege, is in the centre of the square.

 More exuberant Flemish buildings flank the square, including the La Voix du Nord building, home to the largest newspaper in Northern France.